api3dao/old-api3-docs/docs/airnode/v0.7/grp-providers/guides/build-an-airnode/configuring-airnode.md

   blockchain providers of the respective chain

 When doing this, Airnode will calculate the total number of requests reported by all blockchain providers.
-If this number exceeds the maximum concurrency limit it will start dropping the latest requests from the blockchain provider(s) with the maximum number of requests until the number of them is under the limit.
+If this number exceeds the maximum concurrency limit, Airnode will start processing the oldest request from the blockchain providers until the number of processed requests reaches the limit.
+All other requests are dropped and will be processed in the next Airnode run.

+Note that this request dropping happens for each **chain** separately.

 For example, if `maxConcurrency` set to 5 and there are three providers (A, B and C) and they reported the following requests: